day8/re-frame/docs/FAQs/Inspecting-app-db.md

 Are you sure you need to?

 First, you seldom want to inspect all of `app-db`.
-And, second, inspecting via figwheel will be clumsy.
+And, second, inspecting via a REPL might be clumsy.

 Instead, you probably want to inspect a part of `app-db`. __And__ you probably want to inspect it directly in the GUI itself, not off in a REPL.